Luke Thomas (footballer, born 2001)

-Luke Jonathan Thomas (born 10 June 2001) is an English professional footballer who plays as a left-back or left wing-back for club Leicester City.
+Luke Jonathan Thomas (born 10 June 2001) is an English professional footballer who plays as a left-back or centre-back for club Leicester City.

 Club career

 Thomas was born in Syston, Leicestershire and joined the Leicester City Academy in 2008 from local club Riverside United Juniors Football Club.
 He made his professional debut in a 2–0 Premier League win against Sheffield United on 16 July 2020.
 He came on as a result of an injury to first team left back Ben Chilwell, providing an assist for the first goal, which was scored by Ayoze Pérez.
-On 25 August, it was announced that he had signed a new long term deal with the club.
+On 25 August, it was announced that he had signed a new long-term deal with the club.

 On 29 October 2020, Thomas made his European debut in the UEFA Europa League during a 2–1 win over AEK Athens replacing Christian Fuchs in 46th minute.
 On 26 November, Thomas scored his first Leicester goal in a 3–3 away draw against Braga in the group stage of the Europa League.

 On 11 May 2021, Thomas scored his first Premier League goal for Leicester City in a 2–1 away victory over Manchester United, their first win at Old Trafford since 1998.
 Four days later he started in the 2021 FA Cup final which saw Leicester beat Chelsea to win the trophy for the first time in their history.
 On 7 August 2021 Thomas came off the bench as a second-half substitute as Leicester defeated Manchester City in the 2021 FA Community Shield.

+Thomas was one of four City players who went on loan for the 2023–4 season which saw the team start in the EFL Championship after a shock relegation from the Premier League.
 On 31 August 2023, Thomas joined Premier League club Sheffield United on a season long loan.
 On 12 January 2024, his loan was mutually terminated and he returned to Leicester.
-He joined Middlesbrough on loan for the rest of the season later in the same month.
+He joined EFL Championship club Middlesbrough on loan for the rest of the season later in the same month.

+Thomas played for Leicester City on their return to the Premier League for the 2024–5 season.
+He started in 13 of the 14 matches he played in that season.
+These took place after Ruud van Nistelrooy took over managing the club on 29 November 2024.

+On 13 September 2025, Thomas signed a four contract at Leicester City who returned to the EFL Championship for the 2025–6 season.
+At that time he had been in the starting XI for every league and cup match.